QED-it/zips/zip-xxxx.rst

 | 8     | ``valueBurn`` | :math:`\{1 ..
 2^{64} - 1\}` | The amount being burnt.                                                                                                   |
 +-------+---------------+-----------------------------+---------------------------------------------------------------------------------------------------------------------------+

+The encodings of each of these elements are defined in ZIP 226 [#zip-0226]_.

 Issuance Action Description (``IssueAction``)
 ---------------------------------------------